Working Group History of Science (AG Wissenschaftsgeschichte)

 Planning as a research perspective recasts the initial questions of the state in the light of maintenance and care.
 Our working group meets on a monthly basis to discuss texts and to organize workshops.
 It brings together scholars from different fields of study, such as the ethnography of accounting, the history of administration, economics and literature, environmental history of the Ottoman Empire and the history of bureaucratic knowledge.
 Current research interests converge in an emphasis on practices.
 This approach opens up new perspectives on idealized notions of bureaucracy, abstract numbering systems, risk calculation or environmental protection.
 In this manner we explore modes of environmental or multispecies planning.
 We aim not only at pointing out the tensions between the planned and not-planned, intended and unintended consequences of planning, but also the temporalities and moods that allow for coping with the inconsistencies of planning in the everyday [more].

-How Is AI Changing Science
+VWS Grant: How Is AI Changing Science

 Since August 2022, the Working Group on the History of Science in Vienna is part of the research project “How is Artificial Intelligence Changing Science?” funded by the Volkswagen Foundation [cf. the project’s website].
 In order to provide research on how different disciplines use AI as a tool, three working groups are involved:

-History of Science: At the University of Vienna, Anna Echterhölter and the PhD candidate Markus Elias Ramsauer contribute from the perspective of the social history of quantification.
+History of Science: At the University of Vienna, Anna Echterhölter and Markus Elias Ramsauer contribute from the perspective of the social history of quantification.
 We are focussing on the development of classification and clustering in the social sciences.
 The first approach uses colonial statistics from German Oceania as a case study.
-The second case study investigates scientific models at a time in which the use of electronic computers had recently been adapted for the social sciences.
+The second case study investigates world models at a time in which the use of electronic computers had recently been adapted for the social sciences.
 More specifically, the PhD Project “The World(s) of Global Modeling (1972-1989)” by Markus Ramsauer analysis these early attempts of multi-sectoral, computer-based modeling as politico-scientific endeavor.

 Kommission für Geschichte und Philosophie der Wissenschaften